gpt-tester/ChatGPT-test-dataset-01/inputs/README.md

-Input files always begin wiht the letter P (for "prompt") and end with a .txt extension.
+Input files always begin with the letter P (for "prompt") and end with a .txt extension.
 The specification is that input files are to be processed alphabetically.

 For this dataset there are 21 input files: